Native American people have made Arizona their home for thousands of years.

-Before all the houses, restaurants, shopping, museums and parks of Tempe and the sprawling Phoenix Metro Valley, Native American tribes had made Arizona their home for thousands of years.
-Their rich history and culture can be found woven throughout every region in the state.
-Whether you are a visitor to Tempe, or have lived in the area for years, don’t miss out on visiting these wonderful Native American tribal lands, fascinating museums and ancient ruins of the original inhabitants of Arizona.
+Tempe is the historic homeland of the O’Odham and Piipaash.
+Native American history and culture are woven throughout every region in the state, and their spiritual connection to this ancestral land continues today.
+Whether you are a visitor to Tempe or have lived in the area for years, check out these fascinating museums and ancient ruins of the original inhabitants of Arizona.

 Hike up “A” Mountain for views of ancient Hohokam petroglyphs